INFORMATION ABOUT ADVOCATING FOR SCHOOL-AGE INDIVIDUALS AFFECTED BY AUTISM IN NEBRASKA

-At the Autism Society of Nebraska we believe that every child has the right to an education as well as any special needs treatment they may require.
+At the Autism Society of Nebraska we believe that every individual has the right to an education as well as any special needs services they may require.
 As a parent you have the ability to be your child’s most effective advocate.
 To ensure that everyone knows what they are entitled to we’ve listed some of the rights and resources available to autistic children in Nebraska.

 Your child with autism has the right to a free and appropriate education.
 The individuals with Disabilities Education Act (IDEA), which was first enacted in 1975 and most recently revised in 2004, mandates that Nebraska provide all eligible children with a public education that meets their individual needs.